 Dogs are canines not humans, which is why most human methods of communication do not work with dogs!
 In their natural environment dogs live a basic primal life in order to survive.
 They are pack animals where they assume one of two roles, a leader and a follower.

 When dogs are brought into our human world, we make it complicated for them by providing them with what we think they need…love, love and more love!
 This is where the issues begin because the dog is not being provided with the needs that a canine requires in order to be balanced.

-The majority of dog behaviour issues can be easily resolved, by providing clear leadership, together with appropriate Exercise, Discipline and Affection.
+The majority of dog behaviour issues can be easily resolved, by firstly Understanding how a dog is feeling through understanding their body language; Learning how dogs respond to ‘life’ in Pack, Prey or Defence drive; Connecting with the dog; And providing clear leadership in a way in which a dog respects and trusts.
 Once they are provided with this, only then will they become balanced.

 If you take the time to understand your dog and learn how to fulfill them as mother nature intended, believe me, both you and your dog will be a lot happier!